fpco/applied-haskell/yaml.md

 # yaml

+Section exercise: write a program using the `rio` template that receives a database connection string as an environment variable, by using a YAML config file.

 * High level API based on aeson
 * Low-level, streaming API (we won't cover it)
 * Config file helpers